openplantpathology/Reproducibility_in_Plant_Pathology/README.md

 > Sparks, A.H., Del Ponte, E.M., Alves, K. S., Foster, Z., Grünwald, N.
 > J. (2022). *Compendium of R code and data for ‘Status and Best
 > Practices for Reproducible Research In Plant Pathology’*.
-Accessed 24
+Accessed 25
 > Apr 2022.
 Online at <https://doi.org/10.5281/zenodo.1250665>

 ### How to download or install

 #### The R package

 This repository is organized as an R package.
-There are custom R functions, `table_of_journals()` and `workflow_dia()` that are used in this repository, along with a bibliography file of the articles that were examined and the notes that are located in `inst/extdata` directory.
+There is one R function, `import_notes()` that is used in the paper’s figure and table making when the file, `analysis/paper/paper.Rmd` is knit.
+Additionally, a bibliography file, “references.bib”, of the articles that were examined and the notes from the evaluation, “Reproducibility_in_plant_pathology_notes.ods” of the articles are both located in `inst/extdata` directory.
 We have used the R package structure to help manage dependencies, to take advantage of continuous integration for automated code testing and for file organisation.

 You can download the compendium as a zip from from this URL:
 <https://github.com/openplantpathology/Reproducibility_in_Plant_Pathology/archive/main.zip>